REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 ## Basic Shibboleth Configuration

+> **Note**
-Earlier documentation was instructing to create backup copies of all configuration file before modifying them - to easily identify locally made changes.
+> Earlier documentation was instructing to create backup copies of all configuration file before modifying them - to easily identify locally made changes.
 This is no longer necessary since the version 3 installer creates pristine copies of all configuration files under `/opt/shibboleth-idp/dist/conf`

+> **Note**
-Earlier documentation was instructing to modify the generated metadata and fix the scope.
+> Earlier documentation was instructing to modify the generated metadata and fix the scope.
 This is no longer necessary because:
+>

-*   The installer now specifically asks for scope (instead of just guessing it from the hostname), so the generated metadata should contain the correct scope
+> *   The installer now specifically asks for scope (instead of just guessing it from the hostname), so the generated metadata should contain the correct scope
-*   The generated local IdP metadata is no longer used by the IdP directly.
+> *   The generated local IdP metadata is no longer used by the IdP directly.
+>

-However, the contents of `$IDP_HOME/metadata/idp-metadata.xml` is served by the IdP at the URL corresponding to the default IdP entityID - `https://idp.institution.ac.nz/idp/shibboleth`
+> However, the contents of `$IDP_HOME/metadata/idp-metadata.xml` is served by the IdP at the URL corresponding to the default IdP entityID - `https://idp.institution.ac.nz/idp/shibboleth`
+>

-If this URL is used anywhere to obtain the IdP metadata (we recommend against this practice, as it is insecure and fragile, but this gets used in some bilateral setups), this file will have to be kept up-to-date with the actual IdP metadata.
+> If this URL is used anywhere to obtain the IdP metadata (we recommend against this practice, as it is insecure and fragile, but this gets used in some bilateral setups), this file will have to be kept up-to-date with the actual IdP metadata.
 However, the installer should initially create it with the correct contents.

 {% include identity_providers/idp_excerpt_idp3-load-metadata.md %}

+> **Note**
-Please note that historically (in IdP 2.x), the IdP was  also loading its own metadata.
+> Please note that historically (in IdP 2.x), the IdP was  also loading its own metadata.
 This is no longer needed and the `$IDP_HOME/metadata/idp-metadata.xml` file now exists only for informative purposes.